BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 }
 ```

-**Following things happen here:**
+**The following things happen here:**
 - subscribing to `http.get` in the constructor triggers:
-  - a HTTP `get` request fires
+  - an HTTP `get` request fires
   - we retrieve the result in subscribe function

 On the next change detection run, we will see the result in the view.

-As observables from `HttpClient` are single-shot observables we don't need care about subscription handling.
+As observables from `HttpClient` are single-shot observables we don't need to care about subscription handling.

 ## Retrieving values from on-going observables provided by an Angular service